 Press F1 for information about the selected disk.Note: Do not rely on the disk order in the list to select a disk.
 The disk order is determined by the BIOS and might be out of order.
 This might occur on systems where drives are continuously being added and removed.

-If you select a disk that contains data, the Confirm Disk Selection page appears.If you are installing on a disc with a previous ESXi or ESX installation or VMFS datastore, the installer provides several choices.Important: If you are upgrading or migrating an existing ESX/ ESXi installation, see the vSphere Upgrade documentation.
-The instructions in this vSphere Installation and Setup documentation are for a fresh installation of ESXi.
+If you select a disk that contains data, the Confirm Disk Selection page appears.If you are installing on a disc with a previous ESXi or ESX installation or VMFS datastore, the installer provides several choices.Important: If you are upgrading or migrating an existing ESXi installation, see the VMware ESXi Upgrade documentation.

 If you select a disk that is in vSAN disk group, the resulting installation depends on the type of disk and the group size:

 - If you select an SSD, the SSD and all underlying HDDs in the same disk group are wiped.

 - If you select an HDD, and the disk group size is greater than two, only the selected HDD is wiped.

 - If you select an HDD disk, and the disk group size is two or less, the SSD and the selected HDD is wiped.